 - In a separate bowl, combine boiling water and molasses; stirring to dissolve molasses.
 Pour into shortening mixture and mix to combine.

-- In a separate bowl combine the flour, baking soda, salt, ginger and cinnamon.
+- In another separate bowl combine the flour, baking soda, salt, ginger and cinnamon.
 Stir together.

-- Pour into the prepared pan.
-Bake for 40-45 minutes until the sides of the cake are pulling away from the pan and the top of the cake is firm to the touch.
+- Bake for 40-45 minutes until the sides of the cake are pulling away from the pan and the top of the cake is firm to the touch.